 A7.C2.4.3.6.
 SOS codes versus execution, e.g., A SOS equal to "S" (stock) yet disbursements to contractors have been made.

 A7.C2.4.3.7.
 Generic code/Military Articles and Services List (MASL) used in case development (i.e., DSAMS) versus actual deliveries.
-This has Logistical Support Charge (LSC) implications for articles/services delivered between 1 Apr 1987 and 1 Oct 2007, when LSC was applicable.
+This has Logistics Support Charge (LSC) implications for articles/services delivered between 1 Apr 1987 and 1 Oct 2007, when LSC was applicable.

 A7.C2.4.3.8.
 Scope with actual requirements submitted.